MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/geofencing.md

 ---
-title: "Geofencing for Field Service Mobile | MicrosoftDocs"
+title: "Geofencing for Field Service Mobile (Xamarin) | MicrosoftDocs"
 description: Learn about how to setup and use geofencing for Field Service Mobile ms.custom:
   - dyn365-fieldservice